Rwenzori Mountains National Park: Facts, Map, Height & Reviews

 The best time to climb the Rwenzori Mountains of Rwenzori Mountains National Park is from June through to August and from December to February which are the driest and warmest months of the year.
 Since these months are favorable for the trek, tourists visit much frequently and these are the busiest months of the park too.

 The rainy seasons are in the months of March to May and November.

-Best routes to trek the Rwenzori Mountains are the two routes which are the Central circuit route as well as the Kilembe trail route.
-Climbing Mountain Rwenzori to the highest peak of the ranges which is Margherita Peak at 5107 meters above sea level is a great achievement for many hikers.
+The best routes to trek the Rwenzori Mountains National Park are the two routes are Central circuit routes as well as the Kilembe trail route.
+Climbing Mountain Rwenzori to the highest peak of the range which is Margherita Peak at 5107 meters above sea level is a great achievement for many hikers.

-To reach this goal, trekkers can take either the central circuit route or the Kilembe trail route to reach the peak or Mountain Rwenzori.
-The central circuit route takes 7 days and known to be less strenuous as the Kilembe trail route takes 8 days and is much tougher.
+To reach this goal, trekkers can take either the central circuit route or the Kilembe trail route to reach the peak of Mountain Rwenzori.
+The central circuit route takes 7 days and is known to be less strenuous than the Kilembe trail route takes 8 days and is much tougher.

 Trekking the Rwenzori Mountain National Park is such a perfect way of having such a wonderful climbing experience.
-Book well customized Rwenzori trekking expeditions and have the change to choose your most suitable hiking rout for your next trip.
+Book well customized Rwenzori trekking expeditions and have the chance to choose the most suitable hiking route for your next trip.

 The Central Circuit Route Trail

 The Central Circuit Route Trail is the only traditional route that approaches the Rwenzori mountains from the East.
 The route is currently managed by Rwenzori Mountaineering services with Kabira Safaris & Tours.
-Following this route leads you to Mount baker, Mount Stanley , Mount Speke and sometimes the Weismann peak.
+Following this route leads you to Mount baker, Mount Stanley, Mount Speke.

 Kilembe Trail Route